ericnewton/many-lives/README.md

 I struggled to know the best way to make things immutable, especially collections.
-When I switched from using `HashSet` to `ImmutableHashSet` performace dropped by 30%.
+When I switched from using `HashSet` to `ImmutableHashSet` performance dropped by 30%.
 This made C# only slightly faster than Javascript.
 This can't be the best a functional C# can do: there's nothing in the way of the `ImmutableHashMap` that the algorithm does that could not be optimized away.